DiscoverCCRI/documentation/docs/source/user_manual/project_creation.md

 ### Managing Users
 For your project, you are able to add project owners and project users.
 Project users have the ability to create and manage experiments and experiment resource definitions.
-Project owners have the added capabilities of adding additional users to the project.
+Project owners have the added capabilities of adding new users to the project.
-To add new users and owners, navigate to the **Membership Tab** of your project.
+To add new users and owners, navigate to the **Membership** tab of your project.

 ![Project Users](images/project_users.png)